P8sx/sbs/README.md

 </p>

 # Smart board system
-is modular system of 48mm x 48/64/72mm boards that are conected using 4 PIN connector, each SBS module are/will be equip with ESP8285/ESP32 module with 3.3V regulator.
+is modular system of 48mm x 48/64/72mm boards that are conected using 4 PIN connector, each SBS module are/will be equip with own low power MCU to manage periphials and communicate with supervisor

 Goal of a project was to create affordable, small and modular system for home automation.
-By having WIFI chip on each module you can use it separatly as standalone module, or connect multiple boards with one supervisor to create bigger system.
+By connecting multiple boards with one supervisor you can create flexible and expandable system using single bus connector.

-## WARNING
-Project is in very **EARLY STAGE** (so no file are actually present in repository)

-## Standalone mode
-Board can be flashed with custom firmware to be used as simple standalone home automation module.

-## Supervisor mode
-Each board connect using 4 PIN connector with main supervisor (ESP32/RaspberryPI/PC?) using PJON/OneWire communication interface.
-Supervisor will be responsible for system working logic ex. (if (input from board x == high) turn relay x on board y)

 ## Modules
-In the order in which they will be designed
 | State | Name | Description | Estimate BOM per board (excl. shipping) |
 | ------------- | ------------- | ------------- | ------------- |
 | [D] | Relay | 4 SPDT 10A relays | 5$ |